ammar-jesliy/ammar-jesliy/README.md

 __`Digital Craftsman (Developer/Designer)`__

-I'm a passionate developer with a keen interest in both web development and machine learning.
+I'm a passionate developer with a keen interest in both frontend development and machine learning.
 I love crafting elegant solutions to complex problems and exploring the intersection of technology and creativity.
 Being an Undergraduate in Computer Science, I am dedicated to continuous learning and improvement in my craft.
 I've built all my projects from scratch, handling everything from initial planning and design to tackling real-world issues.

 <p align="left">
       <a href="https://github.com/ammar-jesliy?tab=followers">